-The Apocrypha mentions a Joachim as the father of Mary.
 In the Koran, Mary is born into the family of Imran.
-Imran is the Arabic word for “the father of Moses” therefore, it may be safe to assume that Mary was a descendent of the father of Moses.
+Imran (Amram in the Bible) is the father of Moses meaning that Mary is a descendent of Moses; unless Allah is under the impression that Imran was her father.

 3:33 Allah chose Adam, Noah, the family of Abraham and the family of ‘Imran above all mankind;